Dr Carl Munoz-Ferrada

 In October 2012, Professor Munoz-Ferrada was awarded the Spanish Order of Civil Merit, presented by the King of Spain.
 The Order of Civil Merit is granted to those that have rendered distinguished services to Spain.

 Continuing his career, he is currently working closely with the Institute of Scientific Investigation and High Science in Madrid, Spain as he develops new approaches for monitoring radiation levels in hospital.
-This research and development has been input not only into Spain but through the European Union to be utilised in the prevention of overdose to patients at atomic and molecular level during treatment.
+This research and development have been input not only into Spain but through the European Union to be utilised in the prevention of overdose to patients at atomic and molecular level during treatment.
 The aim is to save lives to minimise morbidity.

 Also during in 2012, the setting up of the first cancer treatment clinic utilising Oncothermia in Australia further clinics are expected to open in other parts of the world.
 Oncothermia is a new technique that will enter the medical community to assist to give hope to patients suffering terminally ill.